bpiyush/new-machine-setup-scripts/README.md

 ```
 This will clone the repo and you are ready to go!

+Most parts of this repo are borrowed from [here](https://bpiyush.github.io/ml-engg-docs/new_machine.html).
+Check it out for longer version.

 ## Aliases

 See [bash_aliases.sh](bash_aliases.sh) for useful aliases and useful bash utility functions.
 You may add a file `.bash_aliases` in your home directory, you can simply copy the relevant file: